 Put Peer Pressure in Its Place

-In the whirl of adolescence, peer pressure can get the best of children and push them to do things that they don't really want to do.
+In the whirl of adolescence, peer pressure can get the best of children.
+It can push them to do things that they don't really want to do.
 Whether this pressure comes from friends or other kids at school, parents can counter it, if they're ready to help.

-It's natural that children get some guidance from outside sources, including their peers.
+It's normal for children to get some guidance from outside sources, including their peers.
 But uninformed or bad guidance may send children down the wrong path.

 Pushed toward behavior

-Adolescents can feel pressure to drive recklessly, have sex, smoke cigarettes, or use drugs and alcohol.
+Teens can feel pressure to drive recklessly, have sex, smoke, or use drugs and alcohol.
 Smoking, drinking, and use of marijuana among adolescents and preteens are not uncommon.
 The best shield against peer pressure is to help your child stay away from the bad influences until he or she is old enough to understand the risks.
-Another element of protection is your child's having the confidence to make decisions on his or her own.
+It’s also important for your child to have the confidence to make decisions on his or her own.

-The most precious thing is self-respect, which is instilled from a very young age.
+The most precious thing is self-respect.
+This is instilled from a very young age.
 Children without an identity, or those who live in troubled households, are very likely to feel confused or disappointed in their parents and have a need to rebel.

 You can nurture self-respect if you help your children view themselves in a positive light and praise them for good decision-making.